Agents

 The system analyzes your agent definition and provides warnings for:

-- Missing required metadata fields
+- Missing required metadata fields referenced in substitutions

-- Undefined step references in substitutions
+- Undefined step references (e.g.,

-- Invalid model selections
+{{step.nonexistent.output}}) - Invalid model selections

-- Configuration issues
+- Configuration issues that could cause runtime failures

 Validation